galaxyproject/training-material/topics/imaging/tutorials/tutorial-CP/tutorial.md

 >
 {: .question}

 From the previous tool, we got a group of objects (nuclei).
 Now, we want to export the segmentation masks as a single image to check how well the segmentation algorithm is performing.
 We also want to label the nuclei with their identifiers for future visual inspection of the results.
-The output of this step will look like:
+The output of this step will look like (you will only get this image after running the whole workflow):

 ![Identified nuclei with labels](../../images/tutorial-CP/img_nuclei_labels.png "Identified nuclei with labels.")